freer4/elevuetor/elevuetor-js/README.md

 Returns a promise.

 **USE.
-SPARINGLY.** This method *will* ask for the *entire* collection of available data from Mantle for this Model.
+SPARINGLY.** This method *will* ask for the *entire* collection of available data from ElevuetorDotNet for this Model.
 This is very useful for small data collections that change enough to not make sense as an Enum, but are static and universal enough that you might want to preload them immediately.

 ---